 There are a number of other enhancements and bug fixes included in the release, including a patch for an issue that could cause application icons to display incorrectly.

 iPhone 3.1 is free for all iPhone and iPod touch owners will be available on Wednesday via iTunes.

-Check out our full first look at all the new features and functionality of iPhone 3.1.
+full first look at all the new features and functionality of iPhone 3.1.